 an antidepressant such as fluoxetine, fluoxetine, and others;

 heart or blood pressure medication such as diltiazem, nicardipine, quinidine, verapamil, and others; or

 HIV/AIDS medicine--atazanavir, delavirdine, fosamprenavir, indinavir, nelfinavir, saquinavir, or ritonavir.

 This list is not complete.
 Other drugs may interact with diazepam, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.

-More Valrelease resources
+More about Valrelease (diazepam)

 Where can I get more information?

 - Your pharmacist can provide more information about diazepam.

 - Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.